pixie-io/blog.px.dev/content/blog/grpc-c-tracing/index.md

 Another reason to love gRPC is that it's (typically) implemented over HTTP/2, so you get long-lived, reliable streams.
 Plus, the protocol headers are compressed using HPACK, which saves a ton of space by avoiding transmission of repetitive header information.
 Yet, despite all this, gRPC implements its own API layer, so developers don't actually have to worry about the HTTP/2 implementation.
 They enjoy the benefits of HTTP/2 without the headache.

 All of that magic being said, efficiency comes with a price.
 HTTP/2’s HPACK header compression makes the problem of tracing connections through sniffers much more difficult.
-Unless you know the entire session context from when the connection was established, it is difficult to decode the header information from sniffed traffic (See [this post](/ebpf-http2-tracing/) for more info and an example).
+Unless you know the entire session context from when the connection was established, it is difficult to decode the header information from sniffed traffic (see [this post](/ebpf-http2-tracing/) for more info and an example).

 On its own, gRPC doesn’t provide tools to overcome this problem.
 Nor does it provide a way to collect incoming or outgoing data, or report stream control events, like the closing of a stream.